tonsky/tonsky.me/site/blog/syntax-highlighting/index.md

 See what I mean?

-So yeah, unfortunatelly, you can’t just highlight everything.
-You have to make decisions: what’s most important, what’s less.
+So yeah, unfortunately, you can’t just highlight everything.
+You have to make decisions: what is more important, what is less.
 What should stand out, what shouldn’t.

 Highlighting everything is like assigning “top priority” to every task in Linear.
 It only works if most of the tasks have lesser priorities.